tastytea/seriespl/README.md

     seriespl -s 1-3 -r -t https://bs.to/serie/South-Park | youtube-dl -a -

-Watch all episodes starting from 6 of South Park Season 1:
+Watch all episodes starting from 6 of The Simpsons Season 1:

-    seriespl -e 6- https://bs.to/serie/South-Park/1 | mpv --playlist=-
+    seriespl -e 6- https://geektv.ma/season-1/the-simpsons.html | mpv --playlist=-

 Create an M3U playlist of Southpark Season 2 using only Streamcloud and Shared: